pedrohenriquecordeiro/breweries-case/infra/kubernetes/readme.md

 ## Components

-- **airflow/**: Helm and manifest files for deploying Apache Airflow, including persistent storage for DAGs/logs via GCSFuse and RBAC for secure operation.
+- **airflow/**: Helm charts and manifest files for deploying Apache Airflow, including persistent storage for DAGs and logs via GCSFuse, as well as RBAC for secure operation.
-- **spark-operator/**: Helm values and RBAC for deploying the Spark Operator, enabling native management of Apache Spark jobs on Kubernetes.
+- **spark-operator/**: Helm values and RBAC configurations for deploying the Spark Operator, enabling native management of Apache Spark jobs on Kubernetes.

 ## Tools Used

-- **Kubernetes**: Container orchestration platform for scalable deployments.
+- **Kubernetes**: A container orchestration platform for scalable deployments.
-- **Helm**: Package manager for Kubernetes, used to install and configure Airflow and Spark Operator.
+- **Helm**: A package manager for Kubernetes, used to install and configure Airflow and the Spark Operator.
 - **GCSFuse**: Mounts Google Cloud Storage buckets as persistent volumes.
-- **RBAC**: Ensures secure access and operation of platform components.
+- **RBAC**: Provides secure access control for platform components.

 ## Usage

 1. Customize the values in `infra/kubernetes/airflow/values_helm.yaml` and `infra/kubernetes/spark-operator/values_helm.yaml` as needed.
-2. Apply RBAC and persistent volume manifests using `kubectl`.
+2. Apply the RBAC and persistent volume manifests using `kubectl`.
-3. Deploy Airflow and Spark Operator with Helm.
+3. Deploy Airflow and the Spark Operator with Helm.